suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/ruby/internet-and-sinatra.md

 # How does the web work

 ## Domains and Hosts
-- How does the browser know where to go when "suncoast.io" go?
+- How does the browser know where to go when "suncoast.io" is requested?
   - Domain names, host names, TLDs
     - _Top Level Domains_ (TLDs) allocated by ICANN
     - Domains registered with a domain registrar